Jeffrey H. Axelbank, Psy.D.

 Organizational behavior can be understand at many levels.
 You can look at each individual's personality, interpersonal relations, group dynamics, relations between groups, or the entire organization as it appears to the outsider.

 In my work, GROUPS AND SYSTEMS ARE PRIMARY.
-From the Boardroom to the production floor, most work is done in and by groups.
-Organizational life is centered around groups, whether it is a management team, a Board of Directors or Executive Committee, departments, or teams.
+From the Boardroom to the production floor, most work is done in and by teams.
+Organizational life is centered around teams, whether it is a management team, a Board of Directors or Executive Committee, departments, or other groups.
 And the systemic environment in which these groups operate often governs their behavior.

 Groups and People Do Not Always Behave Rationally

 Group behavior can be puzzling.
 They sometimes don't act in their own best interests.
-Group members sabotage one another's efforts, undermining the productivity of the whole team.
-Groups act to stifle creativity, even though the organization's success depends on people's ingenuity.
+At times, group members sabotage one another's efforts, undermining the productivity of the whole team.
+Groups can act to stifle creativity, even though the organization's success depends on people's ingenuity.

-As a psychologist, I understand these phenomena as the influence of group dynamics.
+As a psychologist, I understand these phenomena as they influence group dynamics.
 By observing a group's functioning, I can help to identify what is going on under the surface, and advise you how to use these dynamics to create greater success and productivity.

 Taking the time to reflect on what is going on may make you impatient to get to work.
 But not doing so only results in more of the same - a real waste of time.
 Using time productively to learn how people are colluding (without realizing it) to block progress can help a group zoom ahead.
-But it does mean investing time to create an atmosphere where things can be thought through.
-My job is to help create such a space for thinking, and to help you identify and overcome the impediments.
+But it does mean investing time to create an atmosphere where things can be thought through, and communication can be productive.
+My job is to help you create the psychological safety that allows for group members to give one another feedback in effective ways, minimizing defensiveness.
+A team that can't challenge one another will not reach its potential.